jlevy/kash/README.md

 [Hyper](https://hyper.is/)).
 Unfortunately, none offer really good support right out of the box, but I encourage you to try

-✨**Would you be willing to help test something new?** If you've made it this far and are still reading, I have a request.
+✨**Would you be willing to help test something new?** If you’ve made it this far and are still reading, I have a request.
-So alongside kash, I've begun to build a new terminal app, **Kerm**, that has the features we would want in a modern command line, such as clickable links and commands, tooltips, and image support.
+So alongside kash, I’ve begun to build a new terminal app, **Kerm**, that has the features we would want in a modern command line, such as clickable links and commands, tooltips, and image support.
 Kash also takes advantage of this support by embedding OSC 8 links.
 It is *so* much nicer to use.
-I'd like feedback so please [message me](https://twitter.com/ojoshe) if you'd like to try it out an early dev version!
+I’d like feedback so please [message me](https://twitter.com/ojoshe) if you’d like to try it out an early dev version!

 ### Choosing an Editor